praypratyay/TicTacToe/README.md

 ## Notes

-1. When UNDO happens, clear cell, remove move from list of moves and move turn to the previous player.
+- When UNDO happens, clear cell, remove current move from list of moves and move turn to the previous player.
 But UNDO moves in games like Chess is complicated.
+In that case, store the state of board and not just the moves.